Are you Suffering From Shoulder Pain?

 What is recovery from shoulder pain like?

 Lets face it, most people do not want surgery unless it’s absolutely necessary!
 It is typically best to follow a conservative approach to care.
-Studies and research shows that those patients who are healthier, have better range of motion, strengthen, etc have better outcomes with not only conservative care but surgery as well.
+Studies and research shows that those patients who are healthier, have better range of motion, & strength, have better outcomes with not only conservative care but surgery as well.

 Okay, so if you do not want surgery then here is what it looks like.
 Assuming you are in a lot of pain you typically go through three phases of care.
 Phase one of the shoulder is to reduce pain, inflammation, swelling, and make you more comfortable.
 In this stage you are likely in a lot of pain from either a new shoulder injury or an exacerbation of a shoulder injury that you had in the past.

 Phase 3+1 is the state in which you can make a decision about your health and future.
 Continue to maintain your shoulder with us or go your own route.
-While neither is wrong, it is recommended that you consider preventative care.
+While neither is wrong, it is recommended that you consider preventative care and maintain the hard work you already completed.

 What if it does not get better?

-If for some reason you truly are not getting better we would evaluate that, make a decision to refer you out to get imaging and/or see a surgeon for a consult.
+If for some reason you truly are not getting better we would evaluate that, make a decision to refer you out to get imaging, see another professional and/or see a surgeon for a consult.
+We have networked with various orthopedic surgeons in the San Diego area to give people care that they may need be beyond what we can do in our office.

 How is shoulder pain diagnosed?